 Unacceptable Risk Test

-If the bail authority determines that the accused poses an unacceptable risk with regard to any of the four bail concerns, bail must be refused.
+If the bail authority determines that the accused poses an unacceptable risk about any of the four bail concerns, bail must be refused.

-Unless the risk with regard to one of the bail concerns is unacceptable, bail must be granted or dispensed with, or the accused must be released without bail.
+Unless the risk about one of the bail concerns is unacceptable, bail must be granted or dispensed with, or the accused must be released without bail.
 When bail is granted, the bail authority may impose conditions.